Chinasat: ChinaSat 2E

 Zhongxing-2E (or ChinaSat-2E) was launched at 16:30 UTC on 5 August 2021 from the Xichang Satellite Launch Center using a Long March-3B/G3 from the LA-2 launch complex.
 The satellite is a military communication satellite and its real name is Shentong 2-05, with the ChinaSat denomination being a cover name.

-ChinaSat 3A
+ChinaSat 3A/3B

 Zhongxing 3A (or ChinaSat 3A) is the first of a new series of ChinaSat satellites, successfully launched on 29 June 2024 from the Wenchang Space Launch Site on a Long March 7A launch vehicle.
-Manufactured by CAST and officially described as a generic GEO communications satellite, it is speculated that this new series is composed of military communications satellites of a kind similar to the ChinaSat 1x/2x ones.
+Manufactured by CAST and officially described as a generic GEO communications satellite, it is speculated that this new series is composed of military communications satellites of a kind similar to the ChinaSat 1x ones with a Fenghuo 3 designation.
+A second satellite, Zhongxing 3B (or ChinaSat 3B), was launched on 20 May 2025 from the Wenchang Space Launch Site on a Long March 7A launch vehicle.

 ChinaSat 4A

-Zhongxing 4A (or ChinaSat 4A) is the first of a new series of satellites believed to be military communications satellites.
+Zhongxing 4A (or ChinaSat 4A) is the first of a new series of satellites believed to be new series of Shen Tong military communications satellites.
 It was launched on 22 August 2024 from the Wenchang Space Launch Site on a Long March 7A launch vehicle.

+ChinaSat 4B

+ChinaSat 4B launched on 10 August 2026 from the Wenchang Space Launch Site on a Long March 7A launch vehicle.
+Eighty-five seconds into the launch, the rocket exploded, destroying the satellite.